robertkeizer/nomad/README.md

+Code, setup, and information to:
-Code to create and deploy to Nomad clusters.
+- create Nomad clusters
+- setup automatic deployment to Nomad clusters from GitLab's standard CI/CD pipelines
+- interact with, monitor, and customize deployments

 [[_TOC_]]